-Park-like grounds and celestial views make Dyer Observatory an exceptional venue for social and business events.
-The library, with its domed theater, is a perfect place for weddings, corporate functions, meetings and dinner parties.
+Park-like grounds and celestial views make Dyer Observatory an exceptional venue for business events.
+The library, with its domed theater, is a perfect place for corporate functions, meetings, and dinner parties.
 A spacious covered patio provides an open area for larger gatherings.

-Both the Observatory ground floor and the residence are wheelchair accessible.
+Both the Observatory ground floor and Muriel’s Retreat are wheelchair accessible.

 For more information, please email your request to Helen Morisette or contact us at 615-373-4897.
 All site visits require an appointment.

-Click on each link below for detailed information:
+Click on each link below for detailed layouts:

 The Observatory has a 24″ telescope and rare antique astronomical instruments.
-A beautiful domed library with spacious front and backyard plazas take advantage of a secluded hilltop setting.
+A beautiful domed library and access to spacious front and backyard plazas takes advantage of a secluded hilltop setting.
 The grounds can accommodate tents for large outdoor gatherings.

 Indoor Observatory Capacity